THUDM/CogVideo/README.md

 Then follow [diffusers_demo](inference/cli_demo.py): A more detailed explanation of the inference code, mentioning the significance of common parameters.
-(36GB for inference, smaller memory and fine-tuned code are under development)

 ## CogVideoX-2B Gallery